Deferred Corporate Tuition Assistance Program

 3: Submit completed DCTA Application and company tuition assistance policy

-- The DCTA application and company policy are valid for the current calendar year, not the academic year.
-You must re-submit both documents (including override letters, if applicable) for every calendar year of enrollment.
+- The DCTA application and company policy are valid during the calendar or fiscal year, depending on your company’s specified renewal dates.
+You must re-submit both documents yearly according to your company’s renewal dates.

 - Documents must be submitted at least five business days before a Financial Check-In deadline.